 - 27 - 28 February 2023 - Design days

 - 1 - 2 March 2023 - Sprint 1

 - 6 - 7 March 2023 - Design days

 - 8 - 9 March 2023 - Sprint 1

 - 27 - 28 March 2023 - Sprint 2

 What is the igniter hui?

-Taking place on 22 November, the Igniter hui kicks off the the E Whiti!
+Taking place in Term 1 2023 (date TBC), the Igniter hui kicks off the E Whiti!
 E Whiti! programme by going through the logistics.
 It’s an opportunity for kaiako to ask questions and get a sense of what to expect for themselves and their students.

 Celebrate the hard work and bravery of our E Whiti!
 E Whiti! rangatahi.
 Join with friends, whānau, community partners and guest speakers to chat over a cup of tea and hear groups pitch their ideas.
 Planned for the end of the first term, dates to be announced.